joshbegley/nyt-latest/README.md

 `Alcaraz had never lost a Grand Slam final before Sinner's Wimbledon triumph.
 It is a test of the short memory that defines elite athletes.`\
 https://nytimes.com/athletic/6491628/2025/07/13/tennis-carlos-alcaraz-grand-slam-final-defeat/

-**Highlighting Red Sox's top first-half contributors as they streak into break**\
+**Red Sox's top first-half contributors as they ride 10-game winning streak into break**\
-`Boston is only the fourth team to enter the All-Star break on a 10-plus-game winning streak.
+`Boston is only the fourth team to enter the All-Star break on a winning streak of 10-plus games.
 Here's who got them here.`\
 https://nytimes.com/athletic/6491618/2025/07/13/red-sox-top-contributors-first-half-all-star-break/

-**Chelsea 3 PSG 0 - Palmerâs brilliance, President Trump, $100m prize money - and Luis Enrique strikes Joao Pedro**\
+**Chelsea 3 PSG 0 - Palmer’s brilliance, President Trump, $100m prize money - and Luis Enrique strikes Joao Pedro**\
 `Chelsea caused an upset in the Club World Cup final, dispatching PSG at the MetLife Stadium - here we break down the action.`\
 https://nytimes.com/athletic/6488185/2025/07/13/chelsea-psg-cole-palmer-club-world-cup/